Khin-96/PL_project/readme.md

 ## Known Limitations

 This is a tool for analysis, not real-time tracking.
-If you need to process live match data as it arrives, the architecture would need modification—specifically, the assumption that all data is pre-loaded and immutable would need to be relaxed.
+If you need to process live match data as it arrives, the architecture would need modification—specifically, the assumption that all data is pre-loaded would need to be relaxed.

 Some SkillCorner data has gaps—players who are substituted off, go off-camera, or are temporarily occluded.
-The current system interpolates through short gaps (<1 second) but will show players disappearing for longer absences.
-Future versions will implement more sophisticated gap-filling using team motion models.
+The current system interpolates through short gaps (less than 1 second) but will show players disappearing and reappearing for longer occlusions.

 Advanced metrics like expected possession value, pass completion probability, or action value require additional training data and machine learning models that are not yet implemented.
-The foundation is here, but building those models is a separate research project.
+The foundation for these is in place, but the models themselves need development.

 The system currently handles only 2D tracking data.
-If you have 3D data (including player heights and ball Z-coordinates for aerial play), the rendering pipeline would need extension to support isometric or perspective views.
+If you have 3D data (including player heights and ball Z-coordinates for aerial play), the rendering pipeline would need extension to support isometric or perspective projection.

 Automatic event detection (goals, shots, passes) relies on heuristics and is not as accurate as human-annotated events.
-For critical analysis, use the provided SkillCorner event data rather than algorithmic detection.
+For critical analysis, use the provided SkillCorner event data rather than algorithmically detected events.

 ## Extending the System

 ### Adding a New Visualization

 Let's say you want to add a "passing lanes" overlay that shows available pass options for the player on the ball:

 1. Create `src/rendering/passing_lanes_renderer.py`
 2. Implement a `draw_passing_lanes(game_state, player_id)` function
 3. Register it in `overlay_renderer.py`'s render cycle
 4. Add a keyboard toggle in `arcade_replay.py`'s key handler

 Example implementation:

 ```python
 # src/rendering/passing_lanes_renderer.py